MarkGriffiths/wdrescue/README.md

 diskutil info /dev/diskX
 ```

 Now create the recovery project.
 You'll need to use the raw disk devices for best performance which are found at /dev/rdiskX.
-It's possible to use the standard block devices at /dev/diskX, but these will be much slower and the kernel is likely to try and interfere has you hit bad blocks on the bad drive.
+It's possible to use the standard block devices at /dev/diskX, but these will be much slower and the kernel is likely to try and interfere as you hit bad blocks on the bad drive.
 ```bash
 wdrescue --setup project_name /dev/rdisk(Source) /dev/rdisk(Destination)
 cd project_name